 Acupuncture points are located along these meridians, and when stimulated can relieve pain and restore normal body functions.
 Acupuncture points have specific locations and effects and have been documented over millenia.
 From a Western perspective, acupuncture has been shown to stimulate a variety of sensory nerves in the body that transmit the signal through the nervous system to the brain, which then releases various chemicals that produce multiple physiologic effects that activate the body’s homeostatic regulatory mechanisms.

-Dr. Gordon employs both traditional acupuncture needles for stimulation.
-This requires that the pet hold still for 20 minutes which can sometimes be challenging.
-Dr. Gordon also performs acupuncture.
-This involves the injection of saline, Vitamin B12, or other liquids into specified acupuncture points.
+Dr. Gordon employs traditional acupuncture with dry needles and aquapuncture.
+Aquapuncture involves the injection of saline, Vitamin B12, or other liquids into specified acupuncture points.
 This is often quicker, easier, and more effective for the pets we see.
 We have found that dry needling with traditional acupuncture needles is often wrought with difficulties for the pets and their owners, but we certainly can do that if requested.